Nugagaha Kapalle Illangakoon: Police career

 In 1982 Illangakoon joined the Police Service as a Probationary Assistant Superintendent of Police.
 His first appointment was as the Assistant Superintendent in-charge of the Kurunegala District.
 He served in Jaffna, Ampara and Batticaloa as Area Commander.
 In 1983 he was one of the officers responsible for establishing the Police Special Task Force (STF), serving as the Task Force's first Deputy Commandant.
-Illangakoon was appointed as the Director Special Branch in 1999 and promoted to Deputy Inspector General of Police.
+Illangakoon was appointed the Director Special Branch in 1999 and promoted to Deputy Inspector General of Police.

-On 16 July 2011 he was appointed as Inspector-General of Police, replacing the outgoing Inspector-General Mahinda Balasuriya.
+On 16 July 2011 he was appointed Inspector-General of Police, replacing the outgoing Inspector-General Mahinda Balasuriya.
 He retired on 11 April 2016 after five years in the position.

 Later work

-Following the deadly Easter bomb attacks, Illangakoon was appointed as an advisor to the Ministry of Defence in April 2019, and appointed a member of the Presidential Commission of Inquiry on the Easter Attacks headed by Justice Vijith Malalgoda, and including former Law and Order Ministry Secretary, Padmasiri Jayamanne, tasked with investigating the causes and background for the 2019 Sri Lanka Easter bombings.
+Following the deadly Easter bomb attacks, Illangakoon was appointed an advisor to the Ministry of Defence in April 2019, and appointed a member of the Presidential Commission of Inquiry on the Easter Attacks headed by Justice Vijith Malalgoda, and including former Law and Order Ministry Secretary, Padmasiri Jayamanne, tasked with investigating the causes and background for the 2019 Sri Lanka Easter bombings.